msgoat/cxp-dox-home/docs/aws/vpc/vpc_2_vpc.md

 ## VPC Peering

-A `VPC peering` connection is a private network connection between two VPC.
+A `VPC peering` connection is a private network connection between VPCs.
 All traffic routed through this connection will stay inside the AWS network.
-Instances in either VPC con communicate which each other as if they were in the same VPC.
+Instances in either VPC can communicate which each other as if they were in the same VPC.

 ![VPC Peering](img/aws_vpc_2_vpc_peering.png)